rajenderK7/job-ready/README.md

 **Live at**: https://job-ready-one.vercel.app/

-**Note**: Recieving OTP might take a few seconds because of slow cold starts for free tier on render.com (backend is hosted on render.com) it is instant most of the times though.
+**Note**: For OTP please check your SPAM folder in the mail.
+Recieving OTP might take a few seconds because of slow cold starts for free tier on render.com (backend is hosted on render.com) it is instant most of the times though.

 ## Tech stack